 At Vantari’s Irvine facility, pungent urine odors originating in the urinalysis work areas were invading the company’s offices and work areas.
 The company contacted IQAir to help design and implement a source-control solution that would vent the urine odors outside the building.
 A team of IQAir commercial solutions field specialists conducted a site assessment to determine potential solutions.
 The IQAir team worked with Vantari CEO Nick Arroyo and the company’s facilities manager to design a custom solution.

 Shifting focus from ventilation to air filtration

-The GCX also features IQAir’s New Edition fan, capable of extracting up to 10.5 cubic meters per minute from each work area and drawing the air up into the 2-meter-long customized acrylic hood.
+The GCX also features IQAir’s New Edition fan, capable of extracting up to 370 cubic feet per minute from each work area and drawing the air up into the 7-foot-long customized acrylic hood.
 The air then passes through IQAir FlexVac tubing and into the four GCX AM filtration systems.